chain-ml/council/README.md

 from council.llm import OpenAILLM
 ```

-Setup API keys in .env file (example in repository) and use it to set up the LLM (here: OpenAILLM).
+Setup API keys in .env file (example in repository) and use it to set up the LLM here: <a href="https://openai.com/">OpenAILLM</a>

 ```python
 import dotenv